Trump’s two-week delay on Iran strike decision leaves Israel in limbo

 Even so, the two governments have maintained an ongoing dialogue since Israel began attacking Iran.
 Dayan said that coordination between Netanyahu and Trump is “much better than people think,” but acknowledged that Trump makes decisions unilaterally, after consulting only a small circle of advisers.

-Iranian Foreign Minister Abbas Araghchi was meeting his counterparts from the UK, Germany and France on Friday in Switzerland, which will allow the US to gauge the viability of a diplomatic solution to Iran’s nuclear program.
+Iranian Foreign Minister Abbas Araghchi met with top diplomats from the United Kingdom, Germany, France and the European Union on Friday in Switzerland.
 On Thursday, the White House said the contact between the US and Iran “has continued” without offering any details of the communications, even as Trump weighs military strikes.

 Trump’s ‘smoke and mirrors’